Columbus Bed Bug Experts

-According to the National Pest Management Association, one out of every five Americans has either a bed bug infestation in their home or known someone who battled them at home or in a hotel.
+According to the National Pest Management Association, one out of every five Americans has either a bed bug infestation in their home or know someone who battled them at home or in a hotel.
 All 50 U.S. states are currently battling the growing bedbug epidemic.
-In a 2015 nationwide survey, three Ohio cities have ranked in the top twelve of fifty bed bug infested cities in the country, with Columbus ranking at number 5.
+In a 2015 nationwide survey, three Ohio cities have ranked in the top 12 of 50 bed bug-infested cities in the country, with Columbus ranking at number 5.

 Bed bugs have been around for more than 3,000 years!
 They originally hitchhiked into the United States with the colonists.
 They were nearly destroyed with the invention of modern treatment methods as well as technology such as washing machines and vacuum cleaners.

 There’s no true way to prevent getting bed bugs.
-But there are some good habits you can form to decrease your chances to bringing them home.
+But there are some good habits you can form to decrease your chances of bringing them home.